Ceiling Fans

 • Some common questions we regularly receive are things like; which blade material is better? are timber blades quieter than metal blades?

-To begin with there are three materials you will often be able to choose from: Plastic (ABS), Timber or Metal.
+There are three materials you will often be able to choose from: Plastic (ABS), Timber or Metal.

 Plastic blades are becoming more and more common.
 They are durable, easy to clean and can be shaped into a range of unique and interesting styles.
 This has lead to an increase in the number of fans with curvaceous blades and lots of interesting new designs.